giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 :::info **Offer updater**

-An offer can only be updated if `msg.sender` is the [account](maker-contract.md) that created the offer.
+An offer can only be updated if `msg.sender` is the account that created the offer.

 :::

 :::caution **Reusing offers**

-After being executed or [retracted](./#retracting-an-offer), an offer is moved out of the offer list.
+After being executed or [retracted](#retracting-an-offer), an offer is moved out of the %%offer list|offer-list%%.
 It can still be updated and reinserted in the offer list.
-We recommend updating offers instead of creating new ones, as it costs much less gas.
+It is generally recommended to update offers instead of creating new ones, as it costs much less gas.
 :::

 ### Retracting an offer